 Filing taxes for the first time is a huge milestone for any young adult.
 In the past, your parents may have handled it for you, but now it’s your turn to take charge of your finances and file your own tax return.
-Here are some quick tips to help you through the process the first time.
+Here are some quick tips to help first time tax filers.

 Take a minute and think about anything you did in the past year that might impact your taxes, such as: